Rhabdomyolysis: Acute kidney impairment

 Kidney dysfunction typically develops 1–2 days after the initial muscle damage.
 If supportive treatment is inadequate to manage this, renal replacement therapy (RRT) may be required.
-RRT removes excess potassium, acid and phosphate that accumulate when the kidneys are unable to function normally and is required until kidney function is regained.
+RRT removes excess potassium, acid, and phosphate that accumulate when the kidneys are unable to function normally and is required until kidney function is regained.

 Three main modalities of RRT are available: hemodialysis, continuous hemofiltration and peritoneal dialysis.
-The former two require access to the bloodstream (a dialysis catheter) and peritoneal dialysis is achieved by instilling fluid into the abdominal cavity and later draining it.
-Hemodialysis, which is normally done several times a week in chronic kidney disease, is often required on a daily basis in rhabdomyolysis.
+The former two require access to the bloodstream (a dialysis catheter), and peritoneal dialysis is achieved by instilling fluid into the abdominal cavity and later draining it.
+Hemodialysis, which is normally done several times a week in chronic kidney disease, is often required daily in rhabdomyolysis.
 Its advantage over continuous hemofiltration is that one machine can be used multiple times a day, and that continuous administration of anticoagulant drugs is not necessary.
 Hemofiltration is more effective at removing large molecules from the bloodstream, such as myoglobin, but this does not seem to confer any particular benefit.
 Peritoneal dialysis may be difficult to administer in someone with severe abdominal injury, and it may be less effective than the other modalities.